Unit 1 - Practice Quiz

 29 During the conversion from NDFA to DFA using the Subset Construction algorithm, a state in the resulting DFA is marked as a final state if?

-A. It contains all the states of the NDFA
+A. It contains only final states of the NDFA

 30 To process strings in an -NFA, one uses the -closure.
 What is the -closure of a state ?